ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 These are widespread use of words that cannot be prevented anymore (since these in lessons or were official in the past).

-### kepeken e

-jan Pije's and others', mostly older lessons use "kepeken e" to express the verb _use_.
-In my opinion it is unnecessary and only gives headache to many people.
-In most of the cases it is obvious whether one wants to say "use" or "with".

-**Removing this one from lesser sins is under consideration.**

-#### Alternative

-Drop the e.

 ### Shortening "jan" to "j-" prefix

 It is a new phenomenon and seems to be spreading.
-There is no real problem with it in informal use, but in formal use it is ugly.
+There is no real problem with it in informal use, but in formal use, it is ugly.

 #### Alternative